You are here

 No temporary sign is allowed in the public right of way.
 Please visit our MapOptix page to verify where the right of way is located on the property you would like to place the sign on.

 If you place a sign on private property you must have the property owners permission.
-The sign must be two feet back of the sidewalk or, in areas with no sidewalk, three feet from the edge of the street.
+The sign must be two feet back of the sidewalk or, in areas with no sidewalk, three feet from the edge of the street as long as it is out of the right of way.
 Signs on corner lots cannot be in the clear vision area (see illustration below) so motorists views won’t be blocked.
 Signs can be freestanding or wall mounted.

 How many signs can I have?